Free · No signup · Updated 2026

 ROAS Calculator

 Enter your ad revenue, ad spend, and COGS to get your ROAS, break-even threshold, gross profit, and margin on ad spend — all at once.
-Color-coded to show whether your campaign is actually profitable, not just revenue-positive.
+Color-coded to show whether your campaign is actually profitable.

 ROAS = Revenue ÷ Ad Spend · Break-Even = 1 ÷ (1 − COGS%)